ESPRI-Mod/hermes-shell/docs/setup-os.rst

 ===================================
-Setup Operating System for Prodiguer
+Prodiguer Operating System Setup
 ===================================

-Step 0: Open terminal session
+0: Open terminal session
 ----------------------------

-You must be logged in as root.
+**NOTE** - you must be logged in as root.

-Step 1: Download setup script
+1: Download setup script
 ----------------------------

 **CentOS v6**